RealByter/kvm/notes.md

 I think this is the time to make the general io handler.
 I want to be able to give init and handle commands in addition to port ranges
 Then I want to call all the init methods and be able to send the exit io to the correct handler

-Next step:
+Next steps:
-Manage interrupts in the pic
+Manage interrupts in the pic - DONE
 Add more devices to the pci - already added vga (only semantically) Handle additional cmos registers
 Handle APIC
+Generalize clocks

 I'll understand how to implement multicore once I search globally: "No apic - only the main cpu is present."